CHT713/FDC-Diff/README.md

 python split_and_convert.py
 ```

-4.Use the reaction-based slicing method in [LibINVENT](https://github.com/MolecularAI/Lib-INVENT-dataset)  to slice the molecules into scaffolds and R-groups in Lib-INVENT-dataset and replace
+4.Use the reaction-based slicing method in [LibINVENT](https://github.com/MolecularAI/Lib-INVENT-dataset)  to slice the molecules into scaffolds and R-groups in Lib-INVENT-dataset and replace and replace example_configurations/supporting_files/filter_conditions.json in Lib-INVENT-dataset with filter_conditions.json in this directory of data.

 5.Process datasets
 ```bash